 Keys to Imagination’s online music theory games allow you to play interactively as a class using ANY tech devices!
 Since games are web-based, there is nothing to download or install.
-Teacher calling cards are displayed using a Smartboard or projector; students access game boards from the same website using their devices simply by entering a code from the teacher’s screen.
+Teacher calling cards are displayed using a Smartboard or projector or Zoom (or similar platform) for distance learning; students access game boards from the same website using their devices simply by entering a code from the teacher’s screen.
 Great for individual lessons or groups of any size, these classroom music games are the perfect companion to any curriculum.

 Legato Lake Music Classroom Game

 Legato Lake ™ is a perfect way to introduce and review music terms and symbols in your elementary classroom.
 Be the first to catch all of the fish in your lake to win the game!

 Notes – Whole, Dotted Half, Half, Quarter, Ascending and Descending Notes on staff, Musical Alphabet, LH and RH, Piano, Forte, Mezzo Forte, White Key Names, Space Note, Line Note, Landmark Notes, Steps, Skips, and Repeated Notes, Tie, Staff, Repeat Sign, Double Bar, Quarter Rest.